Web Development

 Introduction

-For years, responsive web design (RWD) has been the gold standard for creating websites that adapt to different screen sizes.
-However, with the increasing diversity of devices, from smartphones to ultra-wide monitors and foldable screens, traditional responsive design has reached its limits.
-Fluid layouts are now emerging as the superior solution, offering greater flexibility, adaptability, and user experience consistency.
-This guide explores why fluid layouts are replacing responsive design and how you can implement them effectively.
+Responsive web design (RWD) has long been the standard for adapting websites to various screen sizes.
+However, the growing diversity of devices, from smartphones to ultra-wide monitors and foldable screens, reveals the limitations of traditional RWD.
+Fluid layouts offer a more flexible and adaptable approach, ensuring consistent user experiences across all devices.
+This guide explains why fluid layouts are becoming the preferred method and how to implement them effectively.

 1. Breakpoint Limitations